cognusion/AllHandsOnDeck/README.md

 ## WARNING

-TL;DR: **Abandoned**
+**Abandoned**

 This codebase hasn't seen meaningful improvement since the Fall of 2020, and hasn't been meaningfully jogged by its author since possibly the Spring of 2022.
-The author will, for the foreseeable future, continue to respond to security-related updates of dependencies and update it accordingly; however please consider this project **abandoned**.

 ## Basics